Fornication/Arkays-Commandment/README.md

 2. [Cities of the North Dawnstar](https://www.nexusmods.com/skyrimspecialedition/mods/28952), [Cities of the North Morthal](https://www.nexusmods.com/skyrimspecialedition/mods/34168), [The Great City of Falkreath](https://www.nexusmods.com/skyrimspecialedition/mods/19709) and [Capital of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/34222) are used to breathe new life into the minor holds and create an experience that feels both fresh and memorable.

 3. [Thanedom of Series](https://www.nexusmods.com/skyrimspecialedition/users/42928635?tab=user+files) is a series of mods created by Axis1211 that make small and tasteful changes to the minor settlements.
 These individual mods have been merged together to create a master small location overhaul.

+### Hearthfire Home Overhauls

+Whilst Tinvaak may not have any new player homes, it does overhaul all the base homes in the game through the use of some minimal but tasteful mods.

+1. [Lakeview Manor - As It Should be](https://www.nexusmods.com/skyrimspecialedition/mods/17007) changes everyone's favourite Hearthfire house into the manor it was meant to be.
+With oodles of storage and displays, it makes for a picturesque getaway from your adventures. **NOTE**: If you use this house, please read the mod-page as it has specific instructions on what to build.

+2. [Tranquil Windstad](https://www.nexusmods.com/skyrimspecialedition/mods/12933) makes a few small changes to my personal favourite hearthfire house and makes it feel a bit more cosy.
+It even moves the horkers that can often be a bit too close for comfort.

+3. [Simple Hearthfire Attics](https://www.nexusmods.com/skyrimspecialedition/mods/37173) adds in an attic area to the hearthfire homes to provide a bit more storage where needed.
+Only the Heljarchan one is used due to the other mods affecting the other houses.

 ### NPC Retextures